sapcc/networking-ccloud/docs/design/04-availbility-zones.md

         route-target export evpn <tenant_l3vni_id>:<tenant_l3vni_id>
 ```

-`tenant_vrf_name`: Each external network is associated with an address scope (via subnet -> subnetpool -> address
+`tenant_vrf_name`: Each external network is associated with an address scope (via subnet -> subnet pool -> address
                    scope).
 The address scope name needs then to be mapped to a VRF (e.g. cc-public to CC-CLOUD01).
-                   This mapping will be done in driver config for now.
-CC-CLOUD01 will be associated with an l3-vni
+                   This mapping will be done in the driver config for now.
+CC-CLOUD01 will be associated with an L3-VNI
                    as well.

 The `vrf <tenant_vrf_name>` part and `vxlan vrf ...` part could be preprovisioned.